 Not only are there a large number of negative effects, the size of these effects is extremely disturbing.
 An ACEs score above six was associated with a 3000% increase in suicide and a life expectancy 20 years less than the population average.
 I think that one of the particularly important findings of the study was that the negative outcomes were not a simple cause-and-effect relationship with high-risk behaviours.
 The wide-ranging negative outcomes still occur with or without high-risk behaviours.

-ACEs are thought to effect structural development of neural networks in the brain as well as biochemistry, including chemical messengers like cortisol and adrenaline.
+ACEs are thought to affect the structural development of neural networks in the brain as well as biochemistry, including chemical messengers like cortisol and adrenaline.
 The related stress can also cause epigenetic changes that alter how genes are expressed, and these changes can also be passed to fetuses.

 I first heard about this study way back when I was in nursing school, and I remember wondering at the time why I hadn’t heard of something that important before then.
 I still think it’s something that more people need to be aware of, because it sheds so much light on the experiences of those who have lived through childhood trauma.